Maumagnaguagno/maumagnaguagno.github.io/pddl.md

 ```

 ## Problem
-For only three disks there are several ``smaller`` predicates in the initial state to describe which movements are possible.
+For a problem with only three disks there are several ``smaller`` predicates in the initial state to describe which movements are possible.
 The disks are on top of each other on ``peg1`` with the smaller ``disk1``, ``peg2`` and ``peg3`` being ``clear``.
 The goal only have the stack on ``peg3``, but you could add ``(clear peg1)`` and ``(clear peg2)``.
+For more or less disks you only need a different problem description, as they are new problem instances of the same domain.

 ```elisp
 (define (problem pb3) ; This is also a comment